rvn14/HRMSystem/README.md

 git push origin feature/your-feature-name
 Submit a Pull Request

-Please ensure your code adheres to the existing style and include tests where applicable.
+Please adhere to the existing coding style and include tests when applicable.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Happy coding!
-Let’s keep this project lit and collaborative.

-yaml
-Copy

----

-This **README.md** covers all the necessary details: setting up the database (via SQL scripts or Docker